swedendrift/json-rules-engine/README.md

  * OUTPUT:
  *
  * loading account information... // <-- API call is made ONCE and results recycled for all 3 conditions
- * lincoln is a current microsoft employee taking christmas day off */
+ * lincoln is a current AWS employee taking christmas day off */
 ```